kubekanvas/homebrew-tap/README.md

-# KubeCanvas Homebrew Tap
+# KubeKanvas Homebrew Tap

-This repository provides the official Homebrew formula for installing the KubeCanvas CLI on macOS.
+This repository provides the official Homebrew formula for installing the KubeKanvas CLI on macOS.

 ## Installation